rishi255/learnmate/documentation/design.md

 ### Prerequisites

 - Python 3.x installed as per `pyproject.toml`
-- Dependencies installed using your preferred package manager
+- Dependencies installed using your preferred package manager (`uv` is recommended - `uv sync` or `pip install -r requirements.txt`
 - Environment variables set (if required)

 ### Running the Wiki Generator